jazzband/docopt-ng/README.md

 We use [pdm](https://pdm.fming.dev/latest/#installation) to manage the project, so install that first.

-Then install dev requirements and the package itself as editable, then install the pre-commit hooks:
+Then create a virtual env, install dev requirements and the package itself as editable, then install the pre-commit hooks:

-    pdm sync -d -G dev
+    pdm sync --dev --group dev
     pdm run pre-commit install

 Useful testing, linting, and formatting commands:

     pdm run pytest
-    pdm run black .
+    pdm run ruff check .
-    pdm run ruff .
+    pdm run ruff format .